kubernetes-sigs/kind/site/content/docs/design/node-image.md

 This image is built on top of the ["base" image][base image].

-Logic for building ["node" image][node image] can be found in [`pkg/build`][build package], and it can be built with `kind build node-image` respectively.
+Logic for building the ["node" image][node image] can be found in [`pkg/build`][build package], and it can be built with `kind build node-image` respectively.

 ## Design

-Other than the requirement that this image inherits from the "base" image, which provides most of the tools statically needed for a kubernetes deployment (eg `systemd`), variants of this image have the following properties:
+Other than the requirements that this image inherits from the "base" image, which provides most of the tools statically needed for a Kubernetes deployment (eg `systemd`), variants of this image have the following properties:

 - `/kind/images/` contains various `*.tar` files which are